Today is day 1 of 75 glorious days of summer. Oh to be a kids again!

 It’s finally here.
 The summer vacation that my kids have waited 176 day for is finally here.
 Looking back on this year, I really can’t believe that it is over.
 But the fun begins today with year-end celebrations, pool parties, sleepovers and late nights.
 I’m living vicariously through my kids as I want them to have the fondest memories of childhood.

 So what is everyone doing with 75 days of summer?
 You either love them or you dread them.
 I used to not think they existed as the preschool my kids went to was year round, so there was no difference.
 I am embracing the summer days this year.
 I didn’t over schedule.
 I think we can find things to do and I really don’t think that my kids will be bored this summer.
 So here is my list.
 75 things to do with kids on vacation in Tampa Bay.
-(And if you are wondering what I will be doing, here is my list!)
+Some are free.
+Some are cheap.
+Some might just be a wise investment of your money if you are looking to do something.
+My full list will be published in the Tampa Bay Parenting Magazine in the June 2017 issue so be sure to pick it up today!
+In the mean time, you might have seen me on WFLA NBC News Tampa Bay with Jana Jones talking about how to survive with your kids at home on vacation too!
+Whatever you do, big vacations, stay cations, day trips, quality time with the kids, I hope you have fun and they get a chance to relax as well!
+It’s so important to reboot after a long year!
+Let me know in the comments below if you have any to add!

 2. Library- Many events or just go to spend the morning finding books of things to do in the afternoon.